IBM-Cloud/terraform-provider-ibm/website/docs/d/is_flow_log.html.markdown

    	- `name` - (String) The user-defined name for this network interface.
   	- `resource_type` - (String) The resource type.
 Allowable values are: `network_interface`.

+  -> **Note:**
+  **&#x2022;** If the target is an instance network attachment, flow logs will be collected  for that instance network attachment.</br>
+  **&#x2022;** If the target is an instance network interface, flow logs will be collected  for that instance network interface.</br>
+  **&#x2022;** If the target is a virtual network interface, flow logs will be collected for the  the virtual network interface's `target` resource if the resource is:  - an instance network attachment.</br>
+  **&#x2022;** If the target is a virtual server instance, flow logs will be collected  for all network attachments or network interfaces on that instance.- If the target is a subnet, flow logs will be collected  for all instance network interfaces and virtual network interfaces  attached to that subnet.</br>
+  **&#x2022;** If the target is a VPC, flow logs will be collected for all instance network  interfaces and virtual network interfaces  attached to all subnets within that VPC.
+If the target is an instance, subnet, or VPC, flow logs will not be collectedfor any instance network attachments or instance network interfaces within the targetthat are themselves the target of a more specific flow log collector.</br>

 - `vpc` - (List) The VPC this flow log collector is associated with.

 	Nested scheme for `vpc`: